BYU-CS-260/ReactTodo/README.md

 ```
 And add the body of the function after "handleSubmit".
 Notice that we first look up "target" using the index that was passed to us from the list.
 We change the completed status of "target", then we toggle the css to change the strikethrough.
 Test to make sure that you can toggle the strikethrough on your Todo list.
+Open up your inspect window to make sure that the completed field is being set correctly after the state is toggled.
 ```
       handleToggle(event, index)  {
         const element = event.target;